 If the representative is temporarily unable to carry out their tasks, the deputy safety representative may perform any tasks that cannot be postponed.
 In this case, the deputy safety representative has the equivalent right to information, use of time, and compensation for loss of earnings, as well as the right to suspend dangerous work, to that of the actual representative.

-If the occupational safety representative’s employment ends or they resign from the position of occupational safety representative during their term of office, the deputy safety representative becomes the occupational safety representative for the remainder of the term.
+If the representative’s employment ends or they resign from the position of occupational safety representative during their term of office, the deputy safety representative becomes the occupational safety representative for the remainder of the term.

 This information includes: